 When you’re hiking in cold weather or driving to a faraway campsite, a warming hot drink can help lift the spirits.
 Insulated travel mugs keep teas, coffees and hot chocolate warm for hours at a time, but they’re not all equal when it comes to performance and usability.

 The best travel mugs are highly insulated, easy to use and - vitally - leakproof.
-We’ve put 10 of the biggest brands to the test to find out which we’d take on our next hike or camping trip.
+We’ve put tested some of the best reusable coffee mugs around to find the best options for your hikes, camps or just for the commute.

 Best travel mugs for hiking